Zero Fee Guarantee. Maximum Results.

 The concept of premises liability also extends to security on a property.

-If you are the victim of a crime on someone else’s property, you may be able to hold the property owner liable for your losses and injuries, depending on what happened.
+If you are the victim of a crime on someone else’s property in Virginia, you may be able to hold the property owner liable for your losses and injuries, depending on what happened.

 If the owner didn’t have any security in place to keep you safe from certain crimes, like rape or assault, he could share part of the responsibility.
 This is called a “negligent security” or “inadequate security” claim.
 But proving a property’s owner violated his duty of care can be tricky, especially in a negligent security claim.